-When you’re in the mood for hearty Chorizo Chili, look no further than this recipe.
-It’s loaded with spicy chorizo sausage, smoky roasted poblano peppers, tender pinto beans and sweet corn.
+When you’re in the mood for hearty, comfort food like Chorizo Chili, look no further than this easy recipe.
+It’s loaded with spicy chorizo sausage, smoky roasted poblano peppers (or Anaheim peppers), tender pinto beans and sweet corn.

 - 6 poblano peppers or Anaheim peppers

 - 1 pound ground Mexican chorizo sausage uncooked (recipe note #1)

 - 2 teaspoons chili powder